liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-workspace/01-intro.markdown

 `local`: holds the configuration intended for testing locally.

-`prod`: holds the configuration for a production site.
+`prod`: holds the configuration for a sharepointion site.

 `uat`: holds the configuration for a UAT site.

 You're not limited to just these environments.
 You can create any subfolder in the `configs` folder (e.g., `aws`, `test`, etc.) to simulate any environment.
-Each environment folder can supply its own database, `portal-ext.properties`, Elasticsearch, etc. The files in each folder overlay your @product@ installation, which you generate from within workspace.
+Each environment folder can supply its own database, `portal-ext.properties`, Elasticsearch, etc. The files in each folder overlay your @sharepoint@ installation, which you generate from within workspace.

-![Figure 1: The `configs/common` and `configs/[environment]` overlay you @product@ bundle when it's generated.](../../../images/workspace-configs.png)
+![Figure 1: The `configs/common` and `configs/[environment]` overlay you @sharepoint@ bundle when it's generated.](../../../images/workspace-configs.png)

-When workspace generates a @product@ bundle, these things happen:
+When workspace generates a @sharepoint@ bundle, these things happen:

 1. Configuration files found in the `configs/common` folder are applied to the
-    @product@ bundle.
+    @sharepoint@ bundle.

 2. The configured workspace environment (`dev`, `local`, etc.) is applied on top of any existing configurations from the `common` folder.